S. E. Rogie: Biography

 In the 1940s, he became a professional musician, singing in four languages, English, Krio, Mende, and Temne.
 His hits include "Koneh Pehlawo", "Please Go Easy with Me" and "My Lovely Elizabeth".
 In 1965 he formed a band called The Morningstars, but lost over half his financial investment in the venture when the musicians he assembled were made a better offer and left after just two months.
 In 1973, Rogie moved to the United States, where he settled in the San Francisco Bay Area and began using the surname "Rogie" as it sounded more African.
 There he performed at elementary and high schools across California, and received awards from the US Congress and Senate, the cities of Berkeley and Oakland, California.

-In 1988, after being invited by British disc jockey Andy Kershaw, Rogie moved to England, where he bought a home in Finchley.
+At the invitation of BBC Radio 1 disc jockey Andy Kershaw, in 1988 Rogie moved to England where he bought a home in Finchley.
 On 17 March of that year he recorded a live session for the BBC, which was rebroadcast on their 6 Music Live Hour exactly 30 years later.
 In 1989, he appeared at the Cambridge Folk Festival, and two years later, assembled a band, The Palm-Wine Tappers, which toured the UK.
 He died on 4 July 1994 at the age of 68, shortly after recording his last album, Dead Men Don't Smoke Marijuana.
 He had undergone heart bypass surgery in February but against medical advice travelled to perform in Estonia, where he lost consciousness while performing onstage.
 He died at Lewisham Hospital, South London, having been flown by air ambulance from Tartu, Estonia.

 Legacy

 A looped guitar sample from Rogie's 1962 song "Please Go Easy with Me", originally recorded in 1960 at his makeshift home studio, features on the track "Rich Man" from New York rock band Vampire Weekend's fourth album, Father of the Bride (2019).
 Rogie's sampled vocals also appear on the track "Dead Man Smoking" from Adrian Sherwood's album Never Trust a Hippy (2003).
 "Man Stupid Being" was used during the ending credits of the 2020 film Palm Springs.
+In February 2024, Val Wilmer chose "My Lovely Elizabeth" as one of her ten tracks when she was the guest on an episode of the BBC Radio 4 programme Desert Island Discs.

 US blues musician Taj Mahal is reported to have said that he learned how to make guitar sounds resonate from Rogie.